 Note, however, that ExcelPayroll has specific format requirements when inputting time data and hour adjustments.
 It also follows rounding rules when calculating the total hours worked based on the time entries.

-- No software installation required
+- No software installation required (provided you already have Microsoft Excel installed)

 - Similar to using an Excel spreadsheet